Domestic Dreamboat

 Instructions

-• Place roasted peanuts in a food processor and pulse until they are coarsely chopped.
+2. Run 2 cups unsalted dry-roasted peanuts through a nut chopper, or pulse in a food processor and pulse until they are coarsely chopped.
 Alternatively, coarsely chop by hand.
-Pour into a large bowl and stir in rolled oats.
+Pour into a large bowl and stir in 1 ¼ cup rolled oats.
 Set aside.

-• Mix peanut butter and corn syrup together in a small saucepan.
+3. Mix ½ cup smooth or crunchy peanut butter and 1 cup golden corn syrup together in a small saucepan.
 Heat over medium heat until the mixture begins to boil, about 8-10 minutes.
-Remove from heat and stir in chocolate chips until completely melted and incorporated.
+Remove from heat and stir in 1 ¾ cup semi sweet chocolate chips until completely melted and incorporated.

 Nutrition